WebAssembly/spec/spectec/test-prose/TEST.md

 18. Let z be f_init.
 19. Push the activation of z to the stack.
 20. Let [val]* be $eval_expr(expr_G)*.
-21. Pop the activation of z from the stack.
+21. Pop the activation of _f from the stack.
 22. Push the activation of z to the stack.
 23. Let [ref]** be $eval_expr(expr_E)**.
-24. Pop the activation of z from the stack.
+24. Pop the activation of _f from the stack.
 25. Let moduleinst be $allocmodule(module, externval*, val*, ref**).
 26. Let f be { LOCALS: []; MODULE: moduleinst; }.
 27. Push the activation of f with arity 0 to the stack.